 In such cases the conditions and time limitations for full acceptance will be stipulated.
-Usually the time limitation for provisional acceptance is one semester, and courses can be taken up to 6 credit hours for BBS, 3 credit hours for MDiv programs.
+Usually, the time limitation for provisional acceptance is one semester, and courses can be taken up to 6 credit hours for BBS, 3 credit hours for MDiv programs.
 When these conditions are met, the provisional status will be removed.
 Except for extenuating circumstances, the time limitations placed on provisional acceptance will not be extended.

-- (3) Based on the Statements above, VACU is developing the systematic procedures for identifying students who are not fully prepared for university level study.
-The following admissions policies will assist in identifying potentially underprepared students. - (4) The Admissions Committee reviews the files of students not admitted under the regular standards on a case-by-case basis. - (5) "Assessment Test" for placement purposes may be used during admission.
+- (3) Based on the statements above, VACU follows systematic procedures for identifying students who are not fully prepared for university level study.
+The following procedures will assist in identifying potentially underprepared students to continue undergraduate level studies. - (4) The Admissions Committee reviews the files of students not admitted under the regular standards on a case-by-case basis. - (5) "Assessment Test" for placement purposes may be used during admission.
 A student must take the exam to ensure they are appropriately placed in the correct courses.
 It is used for students who fall below the minimum requirement for acceptance, but whom the admissions committee believes show promise.
 The use of this exam is not for acceptance but for course placement. - (6) VACU also makes provision of or referral to relevant courses and support services for admitted underprepared students.
 Students who are underprepared are assisted with reading strategies and time management and receive academic help at the advising center.
 Students with documented learning disabilities receive additional services.
-In addition, those students identified as underprepared are now placed in developmental courses. - (7) The following measures are used to place students in developmental courses and to prepare the student for success in achieving his or her educational goals

-Entering traditional undergraduates are placed using a matrix of high school grades and SAT/ACT (If applicable) scores.

-(8) Academic advising services inform advisors and department chairs of students who have "special conditions" acceptance letters and follow up with reminders for those students' future semesters.
+In addition, those students identified as underprepared are now placed in developmental courses. - (7) The following measures are used to place students in developmental courses and to prepare the student for success in achieving his or her educational goals.
+In addition, a matrix of high school grades and SAT/ACT (if applicable) scores will be considered to decide entering traditional undergraduate level studies. - (8) Academic advising services inform advisors and department chairs of students who have "special conditions" acceptance letters and follow up with reminders for those students' future semesters.
 It also recommends limited course loads for students whom this would benefit.